nicktheo59/nicktheo59.github.io/index.md

 As a visual person I like to plan ahead and keep track of my progress in the form of Comic-like pictures.
 I call it "Visual Accountability".
 It beats reading a long, complicated plan (although full write-ups are available for the investors and finance people).
-The best way to use them is as a tool to communicate with your colleagues.
+The best way to use them is as a 'glanceable' tool to communicate your quarterly OKRs with colleagues.

 <!-- class="btn btn-info" -->